CONTENIDO/CONTENIDO/test/readme.md

 ### Test Environment

 Unit tests should run in a specific "test" environment, therefore "test" environment related configuration files in folder `cms/data/config/test` and `data/config/test` are needed.
-Do following steps to prepare the environment for unit tests in case the configuration folders are missing:
+Do following steps to prepare the environment for unit tests in case the configuration folders/files are missing:

 1. Copy folder `cms/data/config/{environment}` with its content to `cms/data/config/test`